aws-samples/amazon-connect-scim-user-management/README.md

 ### Pagination and limits

-* `count` is clamped to 100, so a client cannot request an unbounded response.
+* `count` is clamped to 40 and defaults to 25.
+The clamp is derived from the response budget rather than chosen for tidiness: API Gateway's integration timeout is 29 seconds and cannot be raised, `GET /Users` costs roughly one Amazon Connect call per user in the page, and those calls are throttled at 2 per second.
+40 is what fits with margin.
+A client asking for more receives 40, and `itemsPerPage` reports 40 rather than the number asked for, so the client paginates instead of waiting on a page that would time out.
 * A single `PATCH /Groups/{id}` may change at most 250 memberships, and exceeding that returns HTTP 400.
-Each change costs a `DescribeUser` plus an `UpdateUserSecurityProfiles`, and Amazon Connect throttles those at 2 requests per second, so the real ceiling is API Gateway's 29-second integration timeout — which no deployment currently configures, and which is well below what 250 changes can complete.
-Lambda timeouts also differ per deployment (CDK 900s, Terraform 600s, CloudFormation 30s).
-Harmonising these is an open item; until then keep membership batches small.
+Each change costs a `DescribeUser` plus an `UpdateUserSecurityProfiles` at 2 requests per second, so a full 250-member batch cannot finish inside the 29-second integration timeout — keep membership batches well under that.
+Lambda timeouts are set generously (900 seconds) in all three deployments so that a request the gateway has already abandoned still completes its writes rather than being killed halfway through a batch; the gateway timeout, not the Lambda timeout, is what the identity provider observes.
 * Amazon Connect's user-management quotas are **per AWS account per Region**, so multiple Connect instances in one account share them.
 The provisioning function uses adaptive boto3 retries to absorb throttling rather than surfacing it to the IdP as a provisioning failure.